Mental Health Awareness Week 2023

 Health and don’t have to be difficult or massively costly, a lot of these ideas are very easy to implement at a minimal cost.

-Improve workplace health with this active take on traditionally very sedentary work processes.
+Improve wellbeing and health with this active take on traditionally very sedentary work processes.
 Adding an element of physical activity to things such as meetings or sitting at desks will allow better employee health and productivity.

 Having a standing desk, or even something more extreme like a Deskercise bike, will allow the work day to be more active.
 This will allow your employees to feel more refreshed and improve their health.

 Having a focused and balanced work routine is essential for productivity.
 Research shows that when people are constantly picking up their phone, checking their emails and jumping from task to task they become less productive.
-This leads to an improvement in wellbeing in the workplace.
+This leads to an improvement with overall wellbeing.

 Many job roles no longer require an employee to be in the office to complete tasks.
 While it is a benefit to have employees in a working environment for productivity and generating ideas, it doesn’t suit everyone.